fullstack-development/developers-roadmap/backend/python/junior-1/python.md

 </details>

 ## Basics
 - Python
   - What is it?
   - What is it used for?
   - What are it's pros?
   - What are it's cons?
+- Variables
+  - What is it?
+  - What restrictions does a varibale name have?
 - Data types
   - Which exist?
   - What are they used for?